EnbyMo/EnbyMo/README.md

 I’m @EnbyMo, I use xe/he/they pronouns.
-I am an autistic agender aroace.
+I am an autistic panaesthetic genderfaun aroace.
 I’m interested in Stardew Valley, birds, and languages (both real and conlangs).
-I’m currently learning Danish and always learning about SDV modding.
+I’m currently learning Hungarian and conlanging.
 How to reach me: @dee_xe_xem on sdv discord (please no dms without asking first). https://www.nexusmods.com/users/58746061